Dialogue System

 CLI

-Project scaffolding, dev server with hot reload, production builds, and content validation.
+A development server with hot reload, production builds, and content validation for Studio projects.

 The engine core does not assume a UI or save backend.
-Renderers, shells, and persistence layers can be replaced or extended.
+Renderers, shells, and persistence layers can be replaced or customized.

-Effects and conditions compose cleanly.
-Combine them in dialogue to implement mechanics such as reputation systems, skill checks, crafting, or shops without modifying the engine core.
+Combine effects and conditions in dialogue to implement mechanics such as reputation systems, skill checks, crafting, or shops without modifying the engine core.